Enslaved African Americans in Texas

 The Pack contains associated resources for the learning experience, typically in the form of articles and videos.
 There is a teacher Pack (with only teacher information) and a student Pack (which contains only student information).
 As a teacher, you can toggle between both to see everything.

-Here are the teacher pack items for African American Slaves in Texas:
+Here are the teacher pack items for Enslaved African Americans in Texas:

 Preview - Scene 1